seatable/seatable-scripts/manual/plugins/views.md

 Arguments

 * table: table object
-* viewName: Get the name of the view
+* viewName: the name of the view

 Example